audulus/vger/README.md

-# vger
+# vger (WIP)

 vger is a vector graphics renderer which renders a limited set of primitives, but does so entirely on the GPU using a single draw call.
+Works on iOS and macOS.

 ![demo](demo.png)

 Each primitive can be filled with a solid color, or a texture (gradients are forthcoming).

+## Usage

+Create a rendering context using `vgerNew()`.

+Then call `vgerRenderPrim` and `vgerRenderText` to store drawing commands.
+See `vger.h` for transformation functions.

+Finally, call `vgerEncode` to encode rendering commands to a `MTLCommandBuffer`.